HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 }
 ```

-The result of this showed that 0.23% of grid-using pages on mobile had named lines, and 0.27% on desktop.
+The result of this showed that 0.23% of Grid-using pages on mobile had named lines, and 0.27% on desktop.

-The [grid-template-areas](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Grid_Template_Areas) feature, allowing authors to name grid items then place them on the grid as the value of the grid-template-areas property, fared a little better.
-Of grid-using sites, 19% on mobile and 20% on desktop were using this method.
+The [Grid template areas](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Grid_Template_Areas) feature, allowing authors to name grid items then place them on the grid as the value of the `grid-template-areas` property, fared a little better.
+Of Grid-using sites, 19% on mobile and 20% on desktop were using this method.

-These results show that not only is Grid layout usage still relatively low on production websites, but the usage of it is also relatively straightforward.
+These results show that not only is Grid layout usage still relatively low on production websites, but the usage of it is also relatively simple.
 Authors are choosing to use the simple line-based placement over methods which would allow them to name lines and areas.
 While there is nothing wrong in choosing to do so, I wonder if slow adoption of Grid layout is partly due to the fact that authors haven't yet realized the power of these features.
 If Grid layout is seen as essentially Flexbox with poor browser support, this would certainly make it a less compelling choice.

 ### Multiple-column layout

-The [multiple-column layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns/Basic_Concepts_of_Multicol), or multicol, specification enables laying out of content in columns, much as in a newspaper.
+The [multiple-column layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns/Basic_Concepts_of_Multicol), or *multicol*, specification enables laying out of content in columns, much as in a newspaper.
 While popular in CSS as used for print, it is less useful on the web due to the risk of creating a situation where a reader needs to scroll up and down to read the content.
 Based on the data, however, there are significantly more pages using multicol than Grid layout with 15.33% on the desktop and 14.95% on mobile.
 While basic multicol properties are well supported, more complex usage and controlling column breaks with [fragmentation](https://www.smashingmagazine.com/2019/02/css-fragmentation/) has [patchy support](https://caniuse.com/multicolumn).
 Considering this, it was quite surprising to see how much usage there is.

 ### Box sizing

 It is useful to know how big the boxes on your page are going to be, but with the [standard CSS box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#What_is_the_CSS_box_model) adding padding and border onto the size of the content-box, the size you gave your box is smaller than the box rendered on your page.
-While we can't change history, the box-sizing property allows authors to switch to applying the specified size to the border-box, so the size you set is the size you see rendered.
-How many sites are using the box-sizing property?
+While we can't change history, the `box-sizing` property allows authors to switch to applying the specified size to the `border-box`, so the size you set is the size you see rendered.
+How many sites are using the `box-sizing` property?
 Most of them!
-The box-sizing property appears in 83.79% of desktop CSS and 86.39% on mobile.
+The `box-sizing` property appears in 83.79% of desktop CSS and 86.39% on mobile.

 {{ figure_markup(
   image="box-sizing.png",
+  alt="Distribution of the number of border-box declarations per page.",
   caption="Distribution of the number of `border-box` declarations per page.",
-  description="Bar chart showing the distribution of the number of box-sizing declarations per page for desktop and mobile.
+  description="Bar chart showing the distribution of the number of `box-sizing` declarations per page for desktop and mobile.
 The mobile distribution leads desktop by 0 to 11 declarations per page, growing in the higher percentiles.
-The mobile distribution's 10, 25, 50, 75, and 90th percentiles are: 0, 4, 17, 46, and 96 border-box declarations per page.",
+The mobile distribution's 10, 25, 50, 75, and 90th percentiles are: 0, 4, 17, 46, and 96 `border-box` declarations per page.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1626960751&format=interactive",
   sheets_gid="1982524793",
   sql_file="box_sizing.sql"
 ) }}

-The median desktop page has 14 box-sizing declarations.
+The median desktop page has 14 `box-sizing` declarations.
 Mobile has 17.
-Perhaps due to component systems inserting the declaration per component, rather than globally as a rule for all elements in the stylesheet.
+Perhaps due to component systems inserting the declaration per component, rather than globally as a rule for all elements in the style sheet.

 ## Transitions and animations